stefan-hoeck/idris2-array/docs/src/Linear/Tutorial.md

 ### Wrapping and Unwrapping Linear Arguments

-We already saw that a linear function argument can be wrapped in a data constructor, if the corresponding constructor argument is also annotated with quantity `1`, which means, that a linear argument can never leave the linear context.
+We already saw that a linear function argument can be wrapped in a data constructor, if and only if the corresponding constructor argument is also annotated with quantity `1`.
+This means, that a linear argument can never leave the linear context.
 This allows for safe resource handling, as we will see below: A linear argument must always be handled properly in its linear context, and Idris will not allow us to forget to do that, nor will it allow us to distribute the linear argument to several parts of